google/galogen/README.md

   --filename - Name for generated files (<api>_<ver>_<profile> by default).
   --generator - Which generator to use.
 Default is "c_noload".

-Flags:
-  --use_khrplatform - Use khrplatform.h header with ES APIs (off by default).

 Example:
   ./galogen gl.xml --api gl --ver 4.5 --profile core --filename gl